mbbischoff/website/_posts/2015-09-05-reviewing-code.md

 	* Are they finalized and ready to go into production?
 *  Configuration changes
 	* Do you understand the effects of these changes and how they can be rolled back?

+---

+Adding a system like this to my own pull request reviews has helped me catch a lot more, but I’m sure there are still things I’m missing.
+If you have ideas about how this checklist can be improved, [pull requests are welcome](https://github.com/mattbischoff/matthewbischoff.com/pulls)!